darmiel/talmi-client/README.md

 # talmi-client

-Go SDK for Talmi STS
+Public Mirror of Go SDK for Talmi STS